BlacKnightX7/B9122/README.md

 # Content
 For Homework 2 on Computing for Business Course (B9122)

-I added the a python file called webcrawler.py (created by Prof Krstovski).
+I added a python file called webcrawler.py (created by Prof Krstovski).